 - A. Section 142(d) of the Code requires that Qualified Residential Rental Projects have income restrictions on a percentage of the Qualified Low Income Units at all times during the Qualified Project Period.
-One of the following Federal Elections shall be made in the Initial Application for a MTBA Firm Commitment Letter:

-- 1. 20/50 Test; or

-- 2. 40/60 Test.

-- 3. Average Income Test.
+One of the following Federal Elections shall be made in the Initial Application for a MTBA Firm Commitment Letter: - 1.
+20/50 Test; or - 2.
+40/60 Test; or. - 3.
+Average Income Test (only available to proposed developments with noncompetitive Housing Credit).